gleneivey/wontomedia/doc/scripts/rake-customize.markdown

 may need to include quotation marks or escape characters in the command line you type in order for rake to receive a command line formatted as shown.
-In particular, the entire parameterized task, from the task name ("customize") through the closing square-bracket must be parsed by the shell and passed to rake as a single command-line argument.
+In particular, the entire parameterized task, from the task name (`customize`) through the closing square-bracket must be parsed by the shell and passed to rake as a single command-line argument.

-As an example of the "customize" task's operation, the command
+As an example of the `customize` task's operation, the command

     rake customize[~/myWontology]

-will recursively find all files and directories under your "myWontology" directory, and make it appear as though they've been copied into your WontoMedia directory (in which the rake command was executed).
+will recursively find all files and directories under your `myWontology` directory, and make it appear as though they've been copied into your WontoMedia directory (in which the rake command was executed).
 Assuming the following directory structure/content: